TeacherPinky/Wait-Until-Blocks/README.md

 ### wait until button is released

-Waits until button A or B is released before the next line of code is executed.
+Waits until button A is released before the next line of code is executed.
 You can also choose button B or A + B.

 ```blocks
 WaitUntilBlocks.waitUntilButtonReleased(Button.A)